Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

  - A cube when printed turns out to be not perfectly squared.
 Cylinders when printed have a lean.

  #### Causes and Suggested Fixes
- - Check that the rail column is perpendicularly to the red base plate.
-If it is leaning it will cause prints to skew.
+ - Check that the rail column is perpendicular to the red base plate.
+Use a small engineer's square for accuracy.
+If the column is leaning it will cause prints to skew.
 Tighten the 4 mounting bolts for the column.
 If not, shim the column base.
-[Facebook post](https://www.facebook.com/groups/1194619320682708?view=permalink&id=1479801292164508)
+[FB post](https://www.facebook.com/groups/1194619320682708?view=permalink&id=1479801292164508)

  ### Other Random Issues
  #### Symptoms